-All IDs here tentative unless otherwise noted.
+All IDs here tentative (even ones without question marks) unless otherwise noted.
 Pics next to each other that seem to be the same individual are, unless otherwise noted.

 |